ROCm/rocSHMEM/docs/compile_and_run.rst

 If your project uses CMake, see
 `Using CMake with AMD ROCm <https://rocmdocs.amd.com/en/latest/conceptual/cmake-packages.html>`_.

-Running a rocSHMEM program
+Running a rocSHMEM application
 --------------------------

-Programs using rocSHMEM typically deploy multiple processes, usually one per GPU.
+Applications using rocSHMEM typically deploy multiple processes, usually one per GPU.
 The MPI launcher, for example, ``mpiexec`` with Open MPI, is used to start the required number of processes.
 For example, to launch two ``getmem`` example processes (available when compiled from source):